AmandaCIdev/full-stack-capstone/README.md

 - [Whitenoise Docs] https://whitenoise.readthedocs.io/en/latest/django.html - Instructional Documentation
 - [Pop. ai] https://www.popai.ai - Help me write overview
 - [Stack Overflow] https://stackoverflow.com - crispy forms and superuser issue

-# Content
-- All other content was written by the developer.

 ## Media
 - The icons in the footer were taken from Font Awesome.